 - While rare, commercial aviation accidents have the potential to result in large loss of life. - New technologies, such as unmanned aircraft systems (drones) and increased air traffic in popular corridors are emerging areas of focus for FAA. - Aviation fatality rates in general aviation are at historic lows and continue to decrease over time.
 The FAA has an imperative to be smarter about how it ensures safety as the aviation industry grows more complex.
-The FAA's impact on general aviation is also accomplished through education and communication with individual participants in addition to organizations.
-Therefore, safety promotion and an individualized approach are important where there are less structured channels for communication. - General aviation encompasses a wide variety of aircraft: gliders, single-seat home-built aircraft, helicopters, balloons, as well as sophisticated, extended range turbojets.
+The FAA's impact on general aviation is also accomplished through education and communication with individual participants rather than through organizations, as is the case in commercial aviation.
+Therefore, safety promotion and an individualized approach become more important where there are less structured channels for communication. - General aviation encompasses a wide variety of aircraft: gliders, single-seat home-built aircraft, helicopters, balloons, as well as sophisticated, extended range turbojets.
 Thus, there is a broad range of technology, operations, and capabilities of personnel involved, needing an equally broad range of contexts to address.